-You must first foreign qualify in the state before applying for a sales tax permit.
-Oklahoma requires you to register with a Vendor Use Tax (equivalent of a Sales Tax permit) but before you obtain a Vendor Use Tax, you will need to first register with the Secretary of State.
+In the past, it was required that you first foreign qualify in the state before applying for a sales tax permit.
+Oklahoma requires you to register with a Vendor Use Tax (equivalent of a Sales Tax permit), but before you obtain a Vendor Use Tax, you will need to first register with the Secretary of State.
 This applies to both LLCs and corporations.
 An LLC does not have a franchise tax but vendor use tax.
 Here are our services to foreign qualify your company first.

 Corporations are required to foreign register first before getting a Sales Tax Permit in Oklahoma.
 Corporations are subject to Franchise tax.
 LLCs are statutorily exempt from the Franchise Tax.
-The Oklahoma Secretary of State will issue a State Filing number and will then be entered on Sales Tax Permit Application.
+The Oklahoma Secretary of State will issue a State Filing number and then enter the Sales Tax Permit Application.

 West Virginia: Updated December 2018

-West Virginia said foreign registration it is not required anymore for them to foreign register with the secretary of state.
-They will just need to fill out the paper form and mail it to them.
-Their online application will require them to foreign register but since they are an out-of-state or remote seller, they should not need to go register online.
-This was updated in middle October 2018, during the time they published a notice about the economic nexus rules.
+West Virginia said foreign registration is no longer required for them to foreign register with the secretary of state.
+They will need to fill out the paper form and mail it to them.
+Their online application will require them to foreign register.
+However, since they are an out-of-state or remote seller, they should not need to register online.
+Updated in middle October 2018, they published a notice about the economic nexus rules.

-If you need to foreign qualify into the either of these states, review the link above and reach out to sales tax system for support.
+If you need to foreign qualify for either of these states, review the link above and reach out to sales tax system for support.

-As a member of Sales Tax System, as more states come on board, we will provide you with the updates on this complex subject.
+As a member of Sales Tax System, we will provide you with the proper updates on this complex subject.